 “Not at all.
 He was simply silenced in front of them.
 To persist in constructing answers, which could be shown to be nonsense, was something he considered an actual moral failing.”

 “Well, do you think some objects, say an art work, could bring one closer to standing in front of these deep questions?”

 “Certainly.
 Do you know that word quiddity

 ?
 I think St. Thomas Aquinas uses it.
-It refers to that something which sets each of us apart from one another.
 There’s really no explaining that.
 You can only stand in front of it and take it in.”
 My brother’s words cheered me up.
 They would go along well with Cage’s smile turning into a frown and, of course, vice versa.